mktrm/cs426-fall23/index.md

 Penalties -- anyone copying information or having information copied on a homework, or an exam, or any other violation of class policy, will receive an F in the class and will not be allowed to drop.
 They will be reported to their college dean.
 If you can prove non-cooperative copying took place, your grade may be restored, but you must prove it to the dean.

-## Late Assignments
-You will have 2 late days during the whole summer session for late homeworks.
-You will also have 2 late days for Mini quizzes.
-You can use your late days however you wish to.

 ## Agenda (Tentative)